gsa-archived/eoc/_posts/2024-04-01-evaluation-plans-fy25.md

 </div>

 <div class="agency-quote-6">
     The <strong>Small Business Administration (SBA)</strong> will study how effective the Small Business Innovation Research and Small Business Technology Transfer programs are in stimulating technological innovation in the US.
-These programs invest Federal research and development funds into high-tech small businesses.
+These programs provide opportunities for small businesses to engage in Federal research and development with the potential for commercialization.
 The evaluation will assess the outcomes of these programs, including the number of jobs created or retained, business survival, sales, exits, and spin-offs, revenue, patents, and business obtainment of additional R&D funding.
 This evaluation presents an opportunity to understand the program outcomes as they are considered for reauthorization in 2025.
 </div>

 <div class="agency-quote-3">